SigmaGmbH/Bug-Bounty-1.0/README.md

 **Unencrypted Logs for Smart Contract Testing:** Analyze smart contract events for valuable insights during testing.
 (Remember all the smart contract variable states are encrypted within the Swisstronik blockchain)

+## Assets in Scope

+****Intel SGX****: Bugs reported on the node side related to our implementation of Intel SGX, [swisstronik-librustgo repository](https://github.com/SigmaGmbH/swisstronik-librustgo).

+****Blockchain core bugs:**** Code issues compromising the safe functionality of the chain and our implementation of the EVM module, potentially leading to blockchain crashes, [swisstronik-chain](https://github.com/SigmaGmbH/swisstronik-chain) & [swisstronik-evm-module](https://github.com/SigmaGmbH/swisstronik-evm-module)

+****Blockchain Network & Informational Bugs:**** Issues that can arise when setting up nodes, interacting with the blockchain by deploying contracts or making transactions/calls, and problems related to the accuracy or clarity of the documentation.
+Bugs on the blockchain that can disrupt operations, causing technical glitches, transaction errors, and data inaccuracies.

 ## Rules

 **First come, first served:** The first developer to report a bug adhering to our guidelines will receive the reward, documented in the "Issues" section for transparency.